shauninman/MinUI/skeleton/BASE/README.txt

 Preload the "Bios" and "Roms" folders then copy both to the root of your primary card.

-RG35XX

-MinUI is meant to be installed over a fresh copy of the stock Anbernic firmware.
-You can use the stock TF1 card, reports of its poor quality are greatly exaggerated and, as long as you are using the recommended two card setup, no userdata is stored on it.

-Copy "dmenu.bin" to the root of the MISC partition of the TF1 card.
-Copy "MinUI.zip" (without unzipping) to the root of the TF2 card.

 RGB30

 MinUI is meant to be used with Moss installed on the SD card that goes into the left slot (labeled TF-OS) of the RGB30.
 Download and flash the latest version: